 And specifically for July we would love someone who wants to help with dog-sitting and meal prep support, and someone who is interested in focusing on the garden.
 Must start by beginning of July and run through at least July 24th.
 No mid-month start dates.
 This will be during a retreat period and you will also have the opportunity to participate part-time if you wish, free of charge.

-In August we are looking for anyone who wants to join a lively crew for painting buildings!
+In August we are looking for anyone who wants to join with the usual garden and housekeeping work, as well as be part of a lively crew for painting buildings!

 General help as described below is also still needed year-round.